voxpoplabs/multi_postgrex/README.md

   def setup_postgrex(database_name) do
     %{
       name: String.to_atom("postgrex_reporting_store_#{database_name}"),
+      # closure so the database_name is passed to the function and not set during compliation
       get_connection_info: fn () ->
         get_connection_info(database_name)
       end
     }
   end

+  # Function that will only be called when new connections need to be established
+  # Otherwise MultiPostgrex will reuse existing connections
   def get_connection_info(database_name) do
     connection_info = Redis.get("#{database_name}_connection_info")
     %{